astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 It's important to note that when you update environment variables, you will trigger a cold start (as long as you're using the `$LATEST` function alias).
 Your function sandbox is automatically shut down permanently.
 Then when a new request arrives, you will experience a cold start and that sandbox will pull the latest environment variables into scope.

 Environment variables are also the best-performing option.
-Systems Manager Parameter Store, Secrets Manager, Lambda environment variables, and KMS all fundamentally rely on a call to `kms:Decrypt`, which is usually about 100ms end-to-end.
+Systems Manager Parameter Store, Secrets Manager, Lambda environment variables, and KMS all fundamentally rely on KMS and thus a call to `kms:Decrypt` at some point.

-Lambda Function environment variables add around 25ms, according to an article David Behroozi [just wrote](https://speedrun.nobackspacecrew.com/blog/2024/03/13/lambda-environment-variables-impact-on-coldstarts.html).
+Lambda Function environment variables add around 25ms to your cold start duration, according to an article David Behroozi [just wrote](https://speedrun.nobackspacecrew.com/blog/2024/03/13/lambda-environment-variables-impact-on-coldstarts.html).
 These calls are logged in CloudTrail whenever your function starts.

 However, purely storing secrets as environment variables is not the most secure option.
 Although they are encrypted at rest, environment variables and `lambda:GetFunctionConfiguration` permissions are treated by Lambda as part of the `ReadOnly` policy used by AWS internally, auditors, and cloud security SaaS products.
 This broadens your risk for a vendor or 3rd party auditor becoming compromised and leaking your secrets.